sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-add-a-signer.md

 It is recommended that your signer implements all `abstract` methods.
 For non-`abstract` methods, the default implementation is usually sufficient.

 ### `Example: PandaSigner`

-Next, we use the [Panda Wallet](https://github.com/Panda-Wallet/panda-wallet) as an example to show how to implement a `PandaSigner`.
+Next, we use the [Yours Wallet](https://github.com/yours-org/yours-wallet) as an example to show how to implement a `PandaSigner`.

 1. Implement the `isAuthenticated` method to Check if the wallet has been authenticated:

 ```ts
 private _initTarget() {
     if(this._target) {
         return;